nikhilfenwick/PeregrineFinalProject/README.md

 # Peregrine Final Project.

-This is for my final project which is website which I have created for my local Barbers.
+This is for my final project which is website which I have created,

-Welcome to the Peregrine Barbers' website repository!
-This project is for my final project, which is a website I created for my local barbershop.
+Welcome to the Peregrine BarberConnect' website repository!

 # Overview:

-This website aims to provide an online platform for our local barbershop, offering users the convenience of creating personal accounts and easily booking appointments with their preferred barbers.

-# Features:

-Features:

-1. User Account Creation: Users can create their own accounts on the website, enabling them to manage their appointments and preferences conveniently.
-2. Appointment Booking: The website facilitates seamless appointment booking, allowing users to schedule appointments with their desired barbers at their preferred date and time.
-3. Responsive Design: The website is designed to be responsive across various devices, ensuring optimal user experience on desktops, tablets, and smartphones.
+A basic CRUD based coupon management system for barbers.

+1. The barbers can add coupons.
+2. The barbers can update/edit existing coupons.
+3. The barbers can delete coupons.
+4. The brbers can see all coupons and individual coupons.

+Project also contains an authentication server with the following features;

+1. Register a new account.
+2. Log in with the account.
+3. Collect tokens using the account login and password.
+4. Web app has views, that can only be accessed with authorisation.
+5. Web API has end points that can only be accessed with authorisation.

 # Technologies Used: